TempDev

 • Have you had any major procedures or illnesses in the previous 12 months?

-When patients have numerous symptoms, or there is no clear or obvious evidence to lead to a diagnosis, practitioners may wish to expand further, including asking for a chronological description of the development of the patient's symptoms.
+When patients have numerous symptoms, or there is no clear evidence to lead to a diagnosis, practitioners may wish to expand further.
+This may include asking for a chronological description of the development of the patient's symptoms to help understand the risk factors associated with various symptoms or possible root causes.

 History of Present Illness in Today's Healthcare

-Since the combination of the HPI and a physical exam has proven useful in diagnosing the cause of patient complaints, the questions are still in wide use today.
+Since the combination of HPI questioning and a physical exam has proven useful in diagnosing the cause of patient complaints, questioning in this way is still a vital aspect of patient assessment.

-Many health IT systems recognize the usefulness of the HPI and provide some sort of digital tool for administering and recording the questions.
-Accuracy in recording these symptoms and entering them into a medical record can prove critical in ensuring the information is accessible to all providers as a patient's care continues to develop and advance to more providers.
+Many health IT systems providers recognize the usefulness of the HPI and offer various types of digital tools for administering and recording the questions and related answers.
+These may include forms or templates to aid physicians in recording accurate data.
+Accuracy in recording these symptoms and entering them into a medical record can prove critical in ensuring the information is accessible to all providers, particularly as a patient's condition continues to develop and requires the input of more providers.

 When Is HPI Utilized?

 HPI questions occur from initial contact with the patient onward.
 EMTs may gather key initial symptom information to facilitate immediate medical care needs.
-Paramedics, emergency room professionals, and trauma physicians are the next group to gather such information in emergent situations.
+Paramedics, emergency room professionals, and trauma physicians are often the next group to gather information in emergency situations.

-HPI questions are also applicable in standard doctor office care.
-Nurses and practitioners ask these questions as a way to further enhance knowledge of the patient's health, potential screening needs, and provide early diagnosis of health risks.
-Digitally recording this information in a streamlined manner allows for continuous management of that information over time, enabling primary care providers to develop in-depth understandings of patient care needs.
+HPI questions are also common practice in standard doctor’s office visits.
+Nurses and practitioners ask similar questions as a way to further understand the patient's health, comfort levels, potential screening needs, and even to provide early diagnoses of health risks.
+Digitally recording this information in a streamlined manner allows for continuous management of that data over time, enabling primary care providers to develop an in-depth understanding of patient care needs.

 How TempDev Can Help With HPI

-TempDev's team of NextGen consultants, developers, and trainers support your needs whether you're looking to implement, switch, or even upgrade your current EHR system.
+TempDev's team of NextGen consultants, developers, and trainers support your needs whether you’re looking to implement, switch, or even upgrade your current electronic health record (EHR) system.
 From dashboards and revenue cycle consulting to automation and workflow redesign, TempDev offers the tools you need to make the most of your NextGen EHR system, with top tips and tricks that will ensure your success now and in the future.

 With TempDev's NextGen dashboardstemplates, and reports, you can better support your patients' needs.
 Our team is here to help you design, organize, and implement the whole system and offer tips and guidance based on industry best practices.